YehonatanYeret/Sudoku/README.md

 space and find a solution more efficiently.
 The program also includes a function to check if a number can be placed in a given cell without violating Sudoku rules.

+If there is no solution to the puzzle, the program will print a message in the screen.

 ## Algorithm

 * step 1. find all the cells that have the the minimum number of possibilities, the